CriticalKV: Optimizing KV Cache Eviction from an Output Perturbation Perspective: Experiments

+\textbf{Compression scenario.} Following~\citep{ada, kvpress}, the context is compressed independently before question is introduced.
+This setting better simulates practical scenarios where the question is unavailable during context compression.
+It therefore provides a more realistic evaluation of cache eviction methods.
+For the simple compression setting, where the context and question are compressed together, please refer to Appendix~\ref{apdx:longbench_regular}.

-We integrated our algorithm with two cache eviction methods—SnapKV \citep{SnapKV} and AdaKV \citep{ada}.
-These represent the current SOTA methods in Top-K-based and budget allocation-optimized eviction, respectively.
-By comparing the quality of their generated output before and after integration, we demonstrate the performance improvements our algorithm brings to these methods.
-The hyper-parameter $\alpha$ in Algorithm \ref{alg:selection} was set to 0.5 for all experiments.
-Other fundamental settings for SnapKV and AdaKV were kept as originally defined, with a max-pooling kernel size of 7 and an observation window size of 32 \cite{ada}.
-We also included earlier work based on the sliding window approach, such as StreamingLLM (SLM), which discards the KV Cache outside the current window.
-We use its performance as a reference.
+\textbf{Baselines.} We integrated our algorithm with three cache eviction methods—SnapKV \citep{SnapKV}, AdaKV \citep{ada} and HeadKV \citep{headkv}.
+These respectively represent the SOTA cache eviction in non–budget-allocation, adaptive budget allocation, and offline budget allocation.
+By comparing the quality before and after integration, we demonstrate the improvements our algorithm brings to these methods. \footnote{See Appendix \ref{apdx:additional_baselines} for additional baseline comparisons with PyramidKV~\citep{pyramidkv} and DuoAttention~\citep{duo}, and Appendix \ref{apdx:low_budget_10} for results under low cache budgets.} We set $\alpha=0.5$ in Algorithm \ref{alg:selection} for all experiments; see Section \ref{sec:ana} for robustness analysis.
+SnapKV and AdaKV used their original settings: max-pooling kernel size 7 and observation window 32 \citep{ada}.
+All methods were implemented with FlashAttention-2.
+We also include the performance of H2O \citep{h2o} for reference.
+Since it requires global attention weights—unsupported by FlashAttention-2—it triggers OOM.
+Following \citep{xiao2024duoattention}, we simulate H2O by observing the last 256 tokens’ attention weights.